Introduction

 Actress Stella Stevens also once told an entertaining story about Irwin Allen.
 One day, he called her up and asked if she wanted to have lunch with him.
 Not being a big star, she was enthralled at the invitation and was delighted when Allen picked her up in his Rolls Royce convertible.

 But then, Allen took her to Jack in the Box for their lunch date.
-Stevens thought it was a joke and clearly looked irritated.
+Stevens thought it was a joke and looked irritated.
 Allen seemed devastated.
 A few years later, Stevens asked Allen’s wife about the incident.
 The latter explained that Jack in the Box was Irwin Allen’s favorite restaurant.
 And he thought he was doing her a favor by taking her there.

 Irwin Allen also amazed the actors and crew with his detailed preparations.
 Every shot was carefully story-boarded and every scene worked out to the most minute detail ahead of time.
 Allen was the first person to arrive on the set, and usually the last to leave.
 He made sure all of the preparations associated with each day’s filming were taken care of so there would be no time wasted once the cameras rolled.